ScottyLabs/bifrost/README.md

 # Bifrost

-Centralized repo for collegiate hackathon backend, registration, dashoard, and judging systems!
+Centralized monorepo for collegiate hackathon backend, registration, dashoard, and judging systems.

 ## Installation

-This project uses [Node.js](https://nodejs.org/en) and [NVM,](https://github.com/nvm-sh/nvm) (Node Version Manager).
+This project uses [Node.js](https://nodejs.org/en).
+We recommend using [NVM](https://github.com/nvm-sh/nvm) (Node Version Manager) to install it.

-If not already installed, [Java](https://www.java.com/en/download/) should also be downloaded in order to use Node.js properly.
+If not already installed, [Java 21](https://www.java.com/en/download/) is required to run the backend.

-Requires Java 21